tomasantunes/tifytox/README.md

 # tifytox
 Share your current Spotify track to X.

+## Requisite:
+- You need to run this app with SSL on a live server where you can receive requests from outside.
+- Create an app on Spotify Developers and choose Web API
+- Log into the dashboard using your Spotify account.
+- Create an app and select "Web API" for the question asking which APIs are you planning to use.
+Once you have created your app, you will have access to the app credentials.
+These will be required for API authorization to obtain an access token.
+- On the field Redirect URL you write your domain followed by "/auth-callback"

 ## How to install on localhost

 - Download or clone the repo to a location of your choice